Greg Tribbett

-Gregory Arnold Tribbett Jr. (born November 7, 1968) is an American guitarist who is one of the founding members, lead guitarist and backing vocalist of the metal band Mudvayne.
-He is also the former lead guitarist and backing vocalist of the metal bands Audiotopsy and Hellyeah.
-He's been with Mudvayne from their inception in 1996 until their dissolution in 2010, and again from 2021 to now.
+Gregory Arnold Tribbett Jr. (born November 7, 1968) is an American musician who is the lead guitarist, backing vocalist and one of the founding members of metal band Mudvayne.
+He is also the former lead guitarist and backing vocalist of metal bands Audiotopsy and Hellyeah.
+He has been with Mudvayne since their inception in 1996 until 2010, and again from 2021 to now.
 He has named Randy Rhoads as the guitarist who most influenced him.
-Greg has 3 brothers; Derrick "Tripp" Tribbett, who previously played bass for Dope, and sang for Makeshift Romeo and Twisted Method, The Late Dustin "Diggz" Tribbett, once the bass player for Element, and Dead End Asylum, is now an independent musician and writer, and also Matt Tribbett, who was a drum technician for the American metal band Slipknot.
+Greg has three brothers; Derrick "Tripp" Tribbett, who played bass for Dope and sang for Makeshift Romeo and Twisted Method, The Late Dustin "Diggz" Tribbett, once the bass player for Element and Dead End Asylum, now an independent musician and writer, and Matt Tribbett, who was a drum technician for American metal band Slipknot.

 Career

 Mudvayne

 Tribbett founded Mudvayne in 1996 in Peoria, Illinois.
 The lineup originally consisted of bassist Shawn Barclay, drummer Matthew McDonough, and Tribbett himself playing lead guitar.
 The band's original lineup finalized when Chad Gray, who was earning $40,000 a year in a factory, quit his day job to become its lead singer.
 Tribbett appeared on every one of the band's releases until they entered an indefinite hiatus in 2010, and he has been involved with Mudvayne's reunion since 2021.

+In September 2025, Tribbett's wife died after a yearlong battle with cancer.
+This caused him to sit out the band's tour that fall, celebrating the 25th anniversary of L.D.50.